rooch-network/flexEmu/README.md

 ## Getting Started

-The project contains two crates:
+The project contains two Rust crates:

 - `./omo` : main entrypoint of the OMO emulator.
 - `./rust-mips-example`: example crate.
 It is configured to build into a linux mips binary, which can be run by `omo`.